Response to end of module feedback

 Many thanks for taking the time to complete the end of module feedback exercise; your thoughts are vital for ensuring the module is the best it can be going forward.

 It has been a real pleasure working with you all this year.
-Our class discussions have prompted me to look at some familiar topics in new ways – one of the real joys of teaching is to be reminded that to be a historian is also to be an eternal student!
+Our class discussions have prompted me to look at some familiar texts in new ways – one of the real joys of teaching is to be reminded that to be a historian is also to be an eternal student!
 I wish you all the best of luck with the rest of your studies here at Warwick.

 All very best wishes,